faaizmehmood/Gym-Management-System/README.md

 A complete code is in the .txt file.
 There is a second file with file handling in the .txt which is the file handling version of the file.
 A complete code is in the .txt-file-handling file.
+The project is based on the different concept of OOP (Object Oriented Programming) like File handling, inheritance, polyphormism concepts...,etc.
+There is a file named Hard Copy of Project in .doc file which including the complete documentation of the project.
 Thanks.